 Step 3: Vacuum the floor of debris as needed.

 Following the directions on the bottle, mix muriatic acid with water to create a cleaning solution.
 This will help remove any efflorescence, a powdery coating of salt found in masonry, from your walls.
 For this step, be sure to wear protective gear as the chemical can be harsh on the skin.
 This step is important for creating a clean base and making a waterproof seal.

 If your basement has any cracks between the concrete or brickwork, you’ll want to close those up before painting.
 Paint can collect moisture and cause mold growth if it gets into these untreated cracks.

-- Use a sledgehammer and chisel to “key” the cracks, ensuring that the inside of the crack is wider than the outside.
-This will help keep the patching cement in place.
+Step 1: Use a sledgehammer and chisel to “key” the cracks, ensuring that the inside of the crack is wider than the outside.
+This helps keep the patching cement in place.

 Painting your basement walls can help brighten and enliven the space.
 It allows you to create a space that suits your style and avoids the typical dark, damp basement appearance that many homeowners struggle with.
 Be sure to take your waterproofing and mold assessments seriously, as this can greatly impact the success of your project.
 Safety should always be your top priority.
 If done correctly, you’ll be glad you took the extra steps to create a stunning, painted basement wall.

 - 7 popular paint colors for basements that will brighten your home’s dungeon